Routing

 });

-Lithe allows you to register routes that respond to any HTTP verb:
+Lithe allows the registration of routes for any HTTP verb:

 $app->get($path, $handler);